“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 The linkage with Lucknow!

-As I already mentioned, Nawab came with his set of Bawarchis and they ended on making a Kolkata version of Biryani which is signified by the presence of Aloo.
+As I already mentioned, Nawab came with his set of Bawarchis and they made a Kolkata version of Biryani, signified by the presence of Aloo.
 They basically used local produce as part of their cooking and gave birth to a different genre of food.
-A set of people opined that potato was used because of the reducing worth in the Nawab’s family.
+Some people opined that potato was used because of the Nawab family's reduced worth.
 According to them, Alu was cheap at that time and hence was economical and included in Biryani.
-On the other hand, Nawab’s family members are in the opinion that Aloo or Potato was an exotic vegetable at that time and hence the Bawarchis included it in Biryiani.
+On the other hand, Nawab's family members think that Aloo or Potato was an exotic vegetable at that time and hence the Bawarchis included it in Biriyani.

-Not that I have not tried cooking it at home however, the result was not a restaurant like initially.
-I watched Bawarchis making the Biryani on occasions and a few tips that they shared helped me to learn the process of cooking Kolkata Biryani.
-I had it at almost all known and unknown Biriyani eateries in Kolkata and in other cities and in villages of West Bengal.
+Not that I have not tried cooking it at home however, the result was not a restaurant-style biryani initially.
+I watched Bawarchis making the Biryani on occasion and a few tips that they shared helped me to learn the process of cooking Kolkata Biryani.
+I had it at almost all known and unknown Biriyani eateries in Kolkata and in other cities and villages of West Bengal.
 One thing I understand it is difficult to get that particular flavor and texture at home.

-We have celebrated her Akika at Dadu and Dadi’s place in the year 2014.
-My in-laws literally outdid themselves!
-I was shocked to see the arrangement and especially the grand arrangement of Mutton Biryani.
+We celebrated her Akika at Dadu and Dadi's place in the year 2014.
+My in-laws outdid themselves!
+I was shocked to see the arrangement especially the grand arrangement of Mutton Biryani.
 A Bawachi was called from the nearest village just to make the Biryani for 300 People.
-I waited with patience and watch him making the Biryani
+I waited with patience and watched him make the Biryani

-Pasta’s 5 years Birthday feast was having Kolkata Biryani cooked by a famous Biryani Chef from Kolkata!
+Kolkata Biryani cooking in bulk - Pasta's 5-year Birthday feast's Kolkata Biryani cooked by a famous Biryani Chef from Kolkata!

 - Meat to Rice ratio should be 2:1; being said that if you are using 1 kg mutton; there should be 500g of Rice.

 - Good quality whole potatoes are a must.
-Try to use starchy potato.
+Try to use starchy potatoes.

 - The rice should be whole, long, and flavored Basmati and preferably old and seasoned.
 It is better to use the best quality possible.
 Ask for “Biryani Rice” specifically.